obliviousinc/obliviousinc.github.io/_posts/2017-12-10-poppy-snort.md

 Preparations having been made, Fluke suggests that the group skip town immediately, traveling north to Capreol in the night.
 The trail she's been following turns that direction, and something about Sudbury is making her antsy and eager to move on.

 On the way out of the city, Dewey spots the distinctive red and blue of police lights in his rear view mirror.
 After some discussion, he responsibly applies the brakes and braces himself for a conversation about illegal border crossings.
-However, instead of a police car the group sees a rusted-out minivan rumble past.
+However, instead of a police car, the group sees a rusted-out minivan rumble past.
 It grinds to a halt in front of Dewey's pickup, where it can block them from continuing down the road.
 Three angry gentlemen emerge, and are recognizably some of the weirdos from the hunter bar, La Veillée.

 Fluke seems uncomfortably out of sorts, and nobody else is in the mood for a fight, so Dewey uses some of his driving skills to escape while Sammy shoots out not one, but *two* of the van's tires.